Danish police searching for missing journalist find headless torso

-Police in Denmark say they have found a headless torso in waters near to the area where a missing Swedish journalist disappeared.
+Police in Denmark are carrying out DNA tests on a headless torso found in waters near to an area where a Swedish journalist disappeared, investigators said Tuesday.

+Jens Moller Jensen of the Copenhagen Police said in a YouTube video (in Danish) that the arms and legs of the torso had been “deliberately cut off.”

-Kim Wall has been has not been seen since boarding inventor Peter Madsen’s home-built submarine earlier this month but officials say it’s too soon to say if the torso found was hers.
+But he added it remains too early to say whether the body belongs to 30-year-old Kim Wall who has not been seen since boarding inventor Peter Madsen’s home-built submarine earlier this month.

+Jensen also said the results of the DNA test will not be ready until Wednesday.

 However, a police statement Monday said Madsen had since explained to them and a court that Wall died in an accident and that he buried her at sea.

-However, police have previously stated it appeared the 40-foot vessel, known as UC3 Nautilus, had been deliberately sunk.
+Yet police have stated it appeared the 40-foot vessel, known as UC3 Nautilus, had been deliberately sunk.

 Wall's family previously told The Associated Press that Kim worked in many dangerous places as a journalist, but it was unimaginable that "something could happen" so close to home.

-Meanwhile The International Women's Media Foundation said it was "deeply saddened" to receive the news that Wall had died.
+The International Women's Media Foundation said Tuesday it was "deeply saddened" to receive the news that Wall had died.

 "She was dogged in her pursuit of important and sometimes quirky stories.
 She was adored by those who knew her," a statement on the Washington-based organizations website said.